XenitAB/xenitab.github.io/docs/blog/12factor.md

 ## Factor I: Codebase

-> A codebase is any single repository
+> A codebase is any single repository. [...]
+The codebase is the same across all deploys, although different versions may be active in each deploy.

 This factor is first and foremost an argument for expressing as much as possible of your service as code that can be put under version control.
 This was probably already a strawman attack ten years ago.
 Nevertheless, the latest incarnation of mandating version control is [GitOps](https://www.weave.works/technologies/gitops/), namely the idea that your infrastructure maintains itself by reading your version control system and automatically applies changes as necessary - remarkably similar to the original Heroku model.

 > There is always a one-to-one correlation between the codebase and the app.
+If there are multiple codebases, it’s not an app – it’s a distributed system.
+Each component in a distributed system is an app, and each can individually comply with twelve-factor.

 This part of the factor remains relevant at the app level, but modern public cloud providers' infrastructure-as-code tooling and platforms like Kubernetes allow us to describe a set of apps and their supporting resources (e.g. secrets) as one package or service.
 Some organizations separate infrastructure-as-code and app code into separate repositories while others keep the app and its supporting IaC together; neither of these can be said unconditionally to be best practice.
 Similarly, [Single-page apps](https://en.wikipedia.org/wiki/Single-page_application) are often deployed to a [Content Distribution Network](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/), while their backend may be deployed to a public cloud provider or to a [Kubernetes](https://kubernetes.io/) cluster.
 Whether these should be kept in the same repository or in different repositories depends on how tightly coupled they are.